sualigunduz/dsa210-termproject/README.md

 #### 4. Average House Prices

 The following histogram shows the distributions for the average house price for every county in a single year.
-The x-axis is the house price (in millions of US Dollars) and the y-axis is the frequency of the prices.
+The x-axis is the house price (in millions of US Dollars), and the y-axis is the frequency of the prices.
 The distribution is **heavily right-skewed** and most houses are priced around the mean of around $170,000.
 While the average house price can reach up to $1,700,000 for some counties.
 ![AvgHouse_Histogram](https://github.com/user-attachments/assets/9302802a-44b0-4fc0-be0a-ae8e4babd8b7)

 The following boxplot shows the distribution of the average house prices, too.
 A similar observation can be made here as with the histogram, most prices are grouped on the left while there are some outliers close to the whiskers, and there are also a few outliers very far away from the median.
 Q1, Median, and Q3 points are also quite close to each other.